 If no site visits have been undertaken indicate why this is the case.
-Multiple site visits made to Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
-Confidence in the geologic mining (except Kathleen Va campaigns. alley & Blackmans).
-Geolo gical interpretations have l been formulated over many y years and multiple drilling Nature of the data used and of any assumptions made. have been previously mined to gical and structural wireframes.
+Multiple site visits made to all deposits Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
+Confidence in the geologic mining (except Kathleen Va campaigns.
+Nature of the data used and of any assumptions made.
+Numerous geological interpretations, pit or underground maps and reports exist and almost all resources have been previously mined to some degree.
+Drillhole geological logging and mapping data is primary information used to interpret geological and structural wireframes.
 Geological The effect, if any, of alternative interpretations on Mineral Resource estimation.
-No alternate interpretations No alternate interpretations have been considered necessary interpretation The use of geology in guiding and controlling Mineral Resource estimation.
+No alternate interpretations have been considered necessary interpretation The use of geology in guiding and controlling Mineral Resource estimation.
 At Mt Magnet mineralisation is principally hosted within Banded Iron Formations (BIF) where gold is spatially associated with NE trending faults and associated with pyrrhotite and pyrite mineralisation.
 Additionally gold is commonly found in late stage felsic intrusives which cross-cut stratigraphy in NE trend.
-For resource modelling the geology has generally been interpreted first followed by a separate nterpretation of mineralisation envelopes.
+For resource modelling the geology has generally been interpreted first followed by a separate interpretation of mineralisation envelopes.
 At Coogee mineralisation is hosted within a shallow (-30°) west dipping silica-pyrite lode zone within felsic volcanic units.
 At Vivien mineralisation is hosted by a steeply dipping quartz vein within a dolerite host unit and strongly associated with sulphide mineralisation within the vein.
-At Kathleen Valley mineralisation sits in sub-horizontal silica-biotite-pyrite altered odes within a granitic conglomerate unit just above shallow dipping fault contact with underlying ultramafics.
+At Kathleen Valley mineralisation sits in sub-horizontal silica-biotite-pyrite altered lodes within a granitic conglomerate unit just above shallow dipping fault contact with underlying ultramafics.
 The factors affecting continuity both of grade and geology.
-Continuity is affected by ge ological extents and mine alisation as currently defir ned by drilling Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
+Continuity is affected by geological extents and mineralisation as currently defined by drilling Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
 Numerous variations.
-Examples: current Saturn pit cutback being mined is 700m long, 350m wide & 190m deep.
-Main Saturn BIF hosted orezone strikes length of pit, is 5- 30m wide, subvertical and currently drilled to 350m vertical depth.
-Higher grade zones typically occurring as vertical shoots in BIFs.
+Examples:.
 Titan felsic hosted stockwork deposit is wide zone 120m long, 70m wide and 70m high.
 Occurs 70-160m below surface.
-Minimum width in resource interpretations generally 3-4m, example Golden Stream narrow sub-vertical BIF hosted resource over 270m strike length, drilled to 90m down-dip. width of 5-15m.
-Strike length of 350m.
-Drilled down dip extent of 160m and higher grade Shallow dipping (-30°) tabular lode, 3-6m thick.
+Minimum width in resource interpretations generally 3-4m, example Golden Stream narrow sub-vertical BIF hosted resource over 270m strike length, drilled to 90m down-dip. core zone plunging - 40° to S. Occurs from 40 to 300m below surface.
+Shallow dipping (-30°) tabular lode, 3-6m thick.
 Strike extent of 230m, drilled down dip extent up to 130m.
 Occurs 25-100m below surface.
 Smaller flat lying supergene zone, 2-5m thick sits above lode at base of complete oxidation (25- 30m depth).
 Narrow vein/lode style.
 Strikes NNE and dips at 70° to ESE.
 Average width approximately 2.7m, ranging between 1- 7m.
 Established strike length of 600m and down dip extent of 400m.
 The Mossbecker deposit extends over 350m strike (to N).Gold mineralisation occurs in shallow dipping lodes 2- 10m thick and 40-80m wide and plunges around 15° to the southwest.
 Lodes occur from 0-100m depth.
 The other deposits are of similar dimensions and geometry.